mawds/library-shell/_episodes/04-scipt.md

-After a moment's work in an editor to remove the serial numbers on the commands, and to remove the final line where we called the `history` command, we have a completely accurate record of how we created that figure.
+After a moment's work in an editor to remove the serial numbers on the commands, and to remove the final line where we called the `history` command, we have a completely accurate record of how we ran the analyses.

 In practice, most people develop shell scripts by running commands at the shell prompt a few times to make sure they're doing the right thing,